What Is Clinical Research?

 Epilepsy News From: Tuesday, January 24, 2017

 In this article, Basic Science Editor Sloka Iyengar PhD answers questions about clinical research, including how its conducted and what steps are taken to keep participants' information safe and private.
 She also suggests questions you might ask if you are considering participating in a clinical trial.
-Learn more about clinical trials and access our clinical trials database.
+Learn more about clinical trials.

 What is clinical research?

 - Research in medicine can be of two kinds: basic or clinical.

 - Basic research is usually done in the lab by people trained to examine specific questions using experimental rodents (rats and mice) or cell cultures.
 Read more about basic research in epilepsy.

 - Clinical research involves human patients.
 It could be done to test new drugs or to look at patterns in data that has already been collected, called a “retrospective study.”

 - Clinical research plays an important part in developing new therapies for people with neurological (or any) illness.
 Some diseases have very few effective treatment options; for these, clinical research is the only way we can ensure better therapies for people affected by the disease in the future.

 - The process of bringing a new drug to people is long and expensive.
 Only one out of 5,000 to 10,000 potential new drugs is ultimately approved by the U.S. Food and Drug Administration (FDA) for use in the clinic.

 - Each clinical trial has eligibility criteria that differ according to the type of study being done.